tynn/simplDb/README.md

 a type or field.

+## Installation

+Get the latest release from the [JitPack repository][2]

+    compile "com.github.tynn.simpldb:library:$simplDbVersion"
+    apt "com.github.tynn.simpldb:compiler:$simplDbVersion"

-## Introduction
+## Usage

-The main aim of this library is to create and update databases easily, while the usage itself is done with the `Cursor` directly.
+The main aim of this library is to create and update databases easily, while the data handling itself is done with a `Cursor` directly.

 ### Creating a database